Siege of Fort Erie

 The siege of Fort Erie, also known as the Battle of Erie, from 4 August to 21 September 1814, was one of the last engagements of the War of 1812, between British and American forces.
-It took place during the Niagara campaign, and the Americans successfully defended Fort Erie against a British army.
-During the siege, the British suffered high casualties in a failed storming attempt; they also suffered casualties from sickness and exposure in their rough encampments.
+It took place during the Niagara campaign, and the Americans successfully defended Fort Erie against a British army under Gordon Drummond.
+During the siege, Drummond's troops suffered high casualties in a failed storming attempt; they also suffered casualties from sickness and exposure in their rough encampments.
 Unaware that the British were about to abandon the siege, the American garrison launched a sortie to destroy the British siege batteries, during which both sides again suffered high losses.

 After the British abandoned the siege, the reinforced American army followed up cautiously and forced a second retreat at Cook's Mills but, with the onset of winter and shortage of supplies, they withdrew.
 They demolished Fort Erie before leaving the area.
 The attempted siege ended one of the last British offensives along the northern border, the other being the failed British assault on Plattsburgh.

 Background

-The Americans under Major General Jacob Brown had crossed the Niagara River and captured Fort Erie on 3 July 1814.
+American forces under Major General Jacob Brown had crossed the Niagara River and captured Fort Erie on 3 July 1814.
 After defeating a British force at the Battle of Chippawa, they advanced north but the British reinforced their troops in the Niagara peninsula.
 On 25 July, the bloody but indecisive Battle of Lundy's Lane was fought, during which Brown was severely wounded.
 Following the battle, the outnumbered American troops, now under the command of Brigadier General Eleazer Wheelock Ripley, withdrew to Fort Erie.
 Ripley advocated abandoning the fort and retreating across the Niagara, but Brown overruled him and summoned Brigadier General Edmund P. Gaines from Sackets Harbor to assume command.

 Lieutenant General Sir Gordon Drummond, the Lieutenant Governor of Upper Canada, led British forces during the siege.

 The British, under the command of Lieutenant General Gordon Drummond (the Lieutenant Governor of Upper Canada), had suffered high casualties at Lundy's Lane.
 Drummond nevertheless claimed that the Americans had been forced to retreat in disorder, and he intended to drive them from the Canadian side of the Niagara.
 His troops followed the Americans slowly and reached the fort on 4 August.
 Drummond's division numbered 3,000, but Drummond complained about the quality of the troops and the degree to which the units were composed of mixed detachments and companies.
 His slow advance gave the Americans vitally needed time to reorganise and to reinforce their defences.